-Dr Grant, a former member of the Council of State and medical practitioner, said “at all times health workers must place the love and affection for the patient above their self interest”.
+Dr Grant, a former member of the Council of State and medical practitioner, indicated that "at all times health workers must place the love and affection for the patient above their self interest".

 She said while it was difficult to understand why successive governments had failed to improve the lot of health workers, "life and health are the most important possessions of the human being".

 "Everybody wants to live, nobody wants to die, nobody wants to suffer ill-health," she emphasised.

 Dr Grant said working in the health service was a calling which should come with adequate remuneration and chastised successive governments for lacking the will to deal decisively with the problem.

 "For decades, health workers have been battling for fair wages.
 Wherein lies the feeling of fairness from successive governments, since health workers cannot be pacified with the idea that theirs is a vocation?
 Wherever there is a will, there is a way but the powers that be have applied delay tactics for far too long," she emphasised.